KFC in four cities

-Being someone who patronizes KFC; maybe even someone who might be considered an aficionado, I have a KFC meal occasionally when in different cities just to compare.
+Being someone who patronizes KFC, maybe even someone who might be considered an aficionado, I have a KFC meal occasionally when in different cities just to compare.
 I expect that the chicken would be prepared/served in a fashion which may be adjusted for local tastes.
 I do not expect that the 11 herbs and spices would be changed (made more spicy for the eastern diners perhaps?) or played with, but I always thought that the fry might be different after having tried the product in a few different countries.
-Now I have visual proof of the difference:
+Now I have visual evidence for comparison of any differences:

 1 Harbord Rd, Campbelltown NSW 2560, Australia